Idowuilekura/dockgispy/user/README.md

 # Introduction
 **Dockgispy** is a fast Python-based Docker Image environment designed for quick GIS development and workflow.
 In a nutshell, it helps you with your workflow without the hassle of installing Python modules.
 It solves a common challenge GIS beginners and professionals face: installing Python modules across different operating systems.

-You must account for the underlying system requirements to start GIS development on any operating system.
+To start GIS development on any operating system, you must account for the underlying system requirements.
 However, installing specific Python modules, particularly on Windows, can be challenging.

 The usual steps for starting any GIS workflow with Python are: